-Commerce Secretary Ross admits ethical lapses in asset reporting
+Commerce Secretary Ross admits lapses in asset reporting after warning

 “You also opened new short positions on various holdings that you committed to divesting in your Ethics Agreement, in contravention of that agreement,” the OGE letter said.

-He also pledged to divest financial interests in some 80 entities, including ownership stakes in companies and investment partnerships, stocks and bonds to avoid conflicts of interest.

-The OGE said an investigation by an ethics official at the Commerce Department found no indication of violation of primary conflict of interest law.

-Reporting by Eric Walsh; Editing by Toni Reinhold
+Reporting by Eric Walsh; Editing by Toni Reinhold and Darren Schuettler